-Minkowski interpreted Einstein’s theory to mean that objects can move faster or slower along the time dimension in a block theory of time, where every event that ever was or will be can be paged like a book (Barbour,1999).
-Minkowski’s model has one time dimension so a particle going “backwards in time” is reversing causality but the anti-matter particle in Figure 4.8 isn’t doing that.
-The anti-electron is entering the collision just as the electron does with no causal reversal, so Minkowski’s interpretation struggles to explain how time runs backwards for anti-matter.
-If time is an independent dimension, to reverse time is to travel back in time and deny the causality behind all physics.
+Minkowski interpreted Einstein’s theory to mean that objects move faster or slower along a time dimension in a block theory of time, where every event that ever was or will be can be paged like a book (Barour,1999).
+Minkowski’s model has one time dimension so a particle going backwards in time reverses causality but the anti-matter particle in Figure 4.8 isn’t doing that.
+The anti-electron is entering the collision just as the electron does with no causal reversal, so Minkowski’s interpretation can’t explain how anti-matter time runs backwards.
+If time is an absolute dimension, to reverse time is to travel back in time and deny the causality behind all physics.

-In quantum realism, time is a construct that passes as processing cycles complete not part of space-time “canvas” upon which matter exists.
-This fits Einstein’s conclusion that every particle in the universe in effect has its own “clock” because in a distributed quantum network, every node runs at a rate that varies with the local load.
+In quantum realism, time passes as quantum cycles complete and there is no space-time “canvas” upon which matter particles exist.
+Einstein’s conclusion, every object in the universe has its own “clock”, arises because every node on the quantum network runs at its own rate, which may vary.

-If time passes as processing cycles finish, matter has a tick of time for every forward processing cycle and anti-matter has a tick of time for every backward cycle.
-Anti-matter exists in anti-time as matter exists in time because for matter a forward cycle is a tick of time and for anti-matter a reverse cycle is a tick of time.
-To a matter being, anti-matter runs time in reverse but to an anti-matter being, we are the ones running time in reverse.
-Matter exists by processing while anti-matter exists by anti-processing, but in both cases there is “forward” processing that defines their time.
+If time passes as quantum cycles finish, a tick of matter time passes for every forward cycle but a tick of anti-matter time passes for every reverse cycle.
+Anti-matter then exists in anti-time as matter exists in time, except that for matter a forward cycle is a tick of its time and for anti-matter a reverse cycle is a tick of its time.
+To a matter being, anti-matter runs time in reverse but to an anti-matter being our matter is running time in reverse.
+Matter exists by processing while anti-matter exists by anti-processing, but in both cases their quantum cycles define their time.

-That anti-matter runs time in reverse is possible because our time is virtual.
-This doesn’t mean that anti-matter time can reverse causality but that Feynman diagrams need dual time axes, one for matter time and one for anti-matter anti-time.
+That anti-matter runs time in reverse is only possible if time is virtual.
+It doesn’t mean that anti-matter reverses causality but that Feynman diagrams need dual time axes, one for matter time and one for anti-matter time.
 Anti-time is an alternate virtual time that exists because anti-matter processing is the reverse of matter processing.
-That processing creates time means that not only does every particle in the universe have its own clock, it also decides its own clock direction.
+If processing creates time, not only does every entity in the universe have its own clock, it also decides its own clock direction.

-One might suppose that if reality is virtual, then time can rewind just as an Internet browser has a “Back” button.
-But a browser back button only undoes your last act, it doesn’t undo interactions like online registrations as this must reverse both parties.
-With six degrees of separation, rolling back just six events for one person could affect the entire web!
+If reality is virtual, can time rewind like an Internet browser has a Back button?
+But a browser back button can only undo your last act, it can’t undo interactions like online registrations as this must reverse both parties and with six degrees of separation, rolling back six events for one person could affect the entire web!
 To undo interactions one must roll-back the entire network and this is also true for the quantum network.

-In quantum realism, anti-time doesn’t imply time reversal because a physical event is a processing reboot that can’t be undone.
+Anti-time doesn’t imply time reversal because a physical event is a reboot that can’t be undone.
 Anti-matter exists in anti-time between physical events but it can no more undo its physical interactions than matter can.
-In our universe, physical events cannot be reversed, rewound or fast-forwarded, whether by matter or anti-matter, so there is no time travel.
-If the past is gone and the future is not yet defined, there is only an eternal now.
+A series of reboots can’t be reversed, rewound or fast-forwarded, whether by matter or anti-matter, so there is no time travel.